anxolerd/anxolerd.github.io/_posts/2016-06-26-exam-as-a-quest.markdown

 ## Conclusion

 So it was a great experience with making the exam interesting.
 Students liked it and it was great.
 We got some feedback and we know how to prepare even better quest if it will be needed.
-Special thanks to our theacherfor such experience and to [@LdmlD][gh-ldmld] and [@ttatus][gh-ttatus] for great quizzes and testing.
+Special thanks to our theacher for such experience and to [@LdmlD][gh-ldmld] and [@ttatus][gh-ttatus] for great quizzes and testing.
 And of course huge thanks to students who did this quest on exam =)

 [cisco-ccna]: https://www.netacad.com/courses/ccna/